 - Medical bills, prescriptions, and other health care needs - Vouchers for prescriptions and health care expenses are supplied for care to patients, and the vouchers are arranged through a network of providers such as dentists, physicians, and pharmacists.
 The religious coalition also makes referrals to other local agencies and services.

 Additional services may be provided by the Coalition, as funding and resources allow.
-More Religious Coalition emergency financial assistance.
+More on Religious Coalition emergency financial assistance.

 Seton Center Inc. is an agency that helps families in Emmitsburg and Frederick County.
 They help low income and people at or below the federal government poverty level.
 Among some of the services they offer include the following.
 Phone (301) 447-6102

--Call the center to access emergency help with vouchers for free food and items in the thrift shop, such as clothing and household products.
+- -Call the center to access emergency help with vouchers for free food and items in the thrift shop, such as clothing and household products.
 Receive access to rental assistance programs, utilities and heating bill help, prescription drugs, gasoline, car insurance and repairs.
 A thrift shop on site provides low income individuals with quality clothing and household goods at affordable prices.
-They also offer holiday food and gifts, such as -Christmas gifts.
+They also offer holiday food and gifts, such as Christmas gifts.

 Job training is another free job search program that is offered which helps clients with keeping and finding a job.
 Participants in the job program are provided valuable information on resume writing, interview skills, community resources and networking skills.
-Read more Seton Center assistance programs.
+Read more on Seton Center assistance programs.

 Last, but not least, contact Frederick Community Action Agency.
 This local agency offers a wide array of assistance programs and services to local individuals and families.
 The agency provides low to moderate income qualified applicants with free food, shelter, hospital and medical care, rent help, housing, and other forms of assistance to families and individuals.
 (301) 600-1506